RobbieRotten/legalbot/README.md

 - **Streaming Responses**: Real-time streaming of partial responses from the server to the client UI.
 - **LangGraph Integration**: Built using LangGraph’s state machine approach to orchestrate ingestion and retrieval, visualise your agentic workflow, and debug each step of the graph.
 - **Next.js Frontend**: Allows file uploads, real-time chat, and easy extension with React components and Tailwind.
+- **Markdown & Web Ingestion**: Import `.md` files or scrape URLs with Firecrawl to index site content.

 ---